 Setting: Accredited residency training programs in otolaryngology head and neck surgery.

-Methods: Resident surgical case logs were combined from six residency training programs from different regions of the United States of America.
-Case volumes were compared between the calendar year prior to March 1st, 2020 and the year afterward.
-Subgroup analyses were performed for type of hospital (university, pediatric, veteran’s, county) and for subspecialty of key index cases.
+Methods: Resident surgical case logs were combined from six residency training programs from different regions of the United States.
+Case volumes were compared between the calendar year before March 1, 2020, and the year afterward.
+Subgroup analyses were performed for the type of hospital (university, pediatric, veteran's, county) and subspecialty of key index cases.

-Results: All six participating residency programs had a decrease in resident case volume.
+Results: All six participating residency programs had a decrease in resident operative case volume.
 Surgical volume decreased from a mean of 5,564 to 3,749 (p<0.01).
-There were decreases observed in key index case in every subspecialty, without statistical differences seen between subspecialties.
-There were decreases observed in every hospital type (university, pediatric, veterans’, county) without statistical differences seen between types.
+There were decreases observed in key index cases in every subspecialty (p<0.01), without statistical differences seen between subspecialties.
+There were decreases observed in every hospital type (university, pediatric, veterans', county) without statistical differences.

-Conclusion: In the year following initiation of COVID-19 related restrictions there was a significant decrease in trainee surgical case volumes within residencies for otolaryngology head and neck surgery.
-There were no significant differences between the volume decreases seen at different hospital type, or within different subspecialties.
+Conclusion: In the year following initiation of COVID-19 related restrictions, there was a significant decrease in trainee surgical case volumes within residencies for otolaryngology-head and neck surgery.
+There were no significant differences between the volume decreases seen at different hospital types, or within various subspecialties.

 Introduction:

-The emergence of 2019 novel coronavirus disease (COVID-19) has caused unprecedented disruptions to healthcare delivery.
-The first case of COVID-19 in the United States was reported in Seattle, Washington on January 20, 2020, followed by the first mortality on February, 26 20201.
+The emergence of the 2019 novel coronavirus disease (COVID-19) has caused unprecedented disruptions to healthcare delivery.
+The first case of COVID-19 in the United States was reported in Seattle, Washington, on January 20, 2020, followed by the first mortality on February 26, 20201.
 The World Health Organization deemed COVID-19 a global pandemic on March 11, 2020.
 At the time of writing, there have been close to 34 million cases and over 600,000 deaths from COVID-19 in the United States2.

-Following the World Health Organizations declaration of a global pandemic, health authorities and hospital systems began implementing aggressive steps to mitigate the spread of COVID-19 and prepare hospitals for an influx of critically ill patients.
-These preparations included a recommendation by the American Academy of Otolaryngology-Head and Neck Surgery (AAO-HNS) to delay all non-emergent operations and to postpone all nonessential face-to-face clinic encounters.
-Many institutions moved to limited operating room models and reduced the number of trainees allowed to participate in surgical cases3.
+Following the World Health Organization's declaration of a global pandemic, health authorities and hospital systems began implementing aggressive steps to mitigate the spread of COVID-19 and prepare hospitals for an influx of critically ill patients.
+These preparations included a recommendation by the American Academy of Otolaryngology-Head and Neck Surgery (AAO-HNS) to delay all non-emergent operations and to postpone all nonessential face-to-face clinic encounters.(CITATION NEEDED) Many institutions moved to limited operating room models and reduced the number of trainees allowed to participate in surgical cases3.
 This even resulted in restricted head and neck cancer services, including the temporary cessation of free-flap surgeries at some institutions4.

-Surgical educators throughout the field of otolaryngology head and neck surgery were faced with the challenge adapting to these precautions and resultant disruptions to training, but the true effects on resident education are poorly understood.
-There have been some preliminary studies examining other surgical specialties that demonstrated significant reductions in resident surgical case volumes.
-These studies reported 49-80% reductions in case volume following implementation of COVID-19 precautions, though these data are largely limited to the months immediately following the declaration of a global pandemic, and did not report on subsequent months of recovery or additional periods of precautions during later surges in infections6-9.
+Surgical educators throughout the field of otolaryngology-head and neck surgery were faced with the challenge of adapting to these precautions and resultant disruptions to training.
+Still, the true effects on resident education are poorly understood.
+Some preliminary studies have examined other surgical specialties that demonstrated significant reductions in resident surgical case volumes.
+These studies reported 49-80% reductions in case volume following the implementation of COVID-19 precautions.
+However, these data are primarily limited to the months immediately following the declaration of a global pandemic and did not report on subsequent months of recovery or additional periods of precautions during later surges in infections6-9.

-The specialty of otolaryngology head and neck surgery faces a uniquely high risk of COVID-19 transmission, given the frequency of aerosolized procedures in both routine clinical examination and surgical intervention3.
-There has yet to be a study evaluating the long-term effects of COVID-19 precautions on otolaryngology head and neck surgery resident surgical case volume.
-Herein, we present a multi-institutional analysis comparing the resident case numbers prior to the pandemic, to the year following implementation of COVID-19 precautions.
+The specialty of otolaryngology head and neck surgery faces a uniquely high risk of COVID-19 transmission, given the frequency of aerosolized procedures in routine clinical examinations and surgical intervention3.
+There has yet to be a study evaluating the long-term effects of COVID-19 restrictions on otolaryngology head and neck surgery resident surgical case volume.
+Herein, we present a multi-institutional analysis comparing the resident case numbers before the pandemic, to the year following implementation of COVID-19 precautions.

 Methods: